george-hawkins/mjx-donkey-car/README.md

 In the end I ordered the [BMT1206SLF](https://www.tme.eu/ch/en/details/bmt-1205h09/electromagnetic-sounders-w-o-generator/bestar/bmt1206slf/) which has a different resonant frequency but was in stock.

 **Update:** the BMT1206SLF turned out to be the quietest buzzer I've used - it wouldn't be suitable for a drone where you want to be able to use it to find the drone.

+TODO: is `NTF_BUZZ_VOLUME` set to 100?
+And perhaps the buzzers I've used previously (which have all been in combination with LEDs) have always used separate power/amplification rather than just relying on the power available via the buzzer pin.
+If so, then perhaps the Matek buzzer (see above) is the way to go _if_ a louder buzzer is needed.
+See ArduPilot [buzzer documentation](https://ardupilot.org/copter/docs/common-buzzer.html) (which notes that "it is best to use a buzzer with separate power and amplification").

 USB voltage selector
 --------------------